 In this pilot study, patients with KSHV-associated MCD will receive intravenous tocilizumab every other week for up to 12 weeks.
 Patients who do not benefit from tocilizumab therapy alone may go on to receive high-dose AZT and valganciclovir in addition to tocilizumab.
 Doctors will assess the safety and effectiveness of tocilizumab alone and in combination with virus-activated cytotoxic therapy.

-“Tocilizumab has been evaluated in other forms of MCD not related to KSHV and was effective in controlling the symptoms of the disease, including rapid resolution of hypoalbuminemia and anemia,” said Dr. Uldrick.
+“Tocilizumab has been evaluated in other forms of MCD not related to KSHV and was effective in controlling the symptoms of the disease, including rapid resolution of hypoalbuminemia and anemia,” said Dr. Thomas Uldrick, the trial's initial principal investigator.
 “However, KSHV-associated MCD and other types of MCD are distinct diseases with overlapping clinical features.
 Tocilizumab may or may not be sufficient therapy in this setting, and that’s why we’re studying it, both alone and in combination with virus-activated cytotoxic therapy,” he said.